-Curcumin has been studied by scientists for decades now because it appears to be an excellent natural remedy with extensive benefits.
-Research has shown that curcumin is an anti-inflammatory, may reduce the risk of heart disease, may delay the onset of type 2 diabetes, and may even ward off cancer.
-Turmeric has been used as a natural remedy in eastern medicine for millennia, and western medicine is finally starting to recognize why.
+Curcumin has been studied by scientists for decades due to its positive findings of being an excellent natural remedy with extensive benefits.
+Possible research has shown that physical benefits of Curcumin show a positive growth in aiding as an anti-inflammatory, reducing the risk of heart disease, delaying the onset of type 2 diabetes, and even warding off cancer.

-For example,in one study, three groups of people with depression were given either curcumin supplements, Prozac, or a combination of both.
-In mentioned study, curcumin was found to be as effective as Prozac at treating depression, and the patients who fared the best were the patients who took both Prozac and curcumin.
+In addition to the physical benefits, recent studies have also shown to host promising results relating to curcumin and mental health.
+Certain studies are examining whether curcumin could be used as anatural antidepressant.
+For example,in one study, three groups of people with depression were given either Curcumin supplements, Prozac, or a combination of both.
+In the mentioned study, Curcumin was found to be as effective as Prozac at treating depression, and the patients who fared the best were the patients who took both Prozac and curcumin.